NLnetLabs/krill/doc/development/multi_user/authentication.md

 session state in the client browser.
 This is done by creating an en/decryption key on startup and storing it on disk and using this key to en/decrypt a structured bearer token that contains the session details.
 The only thing clustered Krill servers would need to share then would be the en/decryption key file.

+The encryption uses the AEAD AES 256 GCM cipher.

+_**NOTE:** Currently the encryption nonce/IV and AAD/extra data values are hard-coded.
+This needs to be reviewed and/or changed._

 ### Protecting sensitive details